fjcalzado/Asynchronous-Javascript/readme.md

 }, 1000);
 ```

-This is a typical drawback of the callbacks, appart from the indentation, it reduces readability and makes code hard to maintain.
+This is a typical drawback of the callbacks, appart from the indentation, it reduces readability, makes code hard to maintain and adds **cyclomatic complexity**.
+This is also known as '*Pyramid of Doom*' or '*Hadouken*'.

 ## Promises

 A promise is an object that **represents the result of an asynchronous operation**.
 It might be available **now** or in the **future**.
-They are based on callbacks but add some sugar on top for a prettier syntax.
+They are based on callbacks but add some sugar on top for better handling and easier syntax.
 Promises are special in terms of asynchrony, they add a new level of priority as we will study below.

 ### Consuming Promises